Chain duality for categories over complexes: Chain Duality

 \begin{definition} A {\em chain duality} on an additive category $\A$ is a chain duality functor $(T, \tau)$ so that $e_C : T^2C \to C$ is a chain homotopy equivalence for all $C \in \ch(\A)$. \end{definition}

-This is Definition 1.1 of Andrew Ranicki's book \cite{bluebook}.
-We separately defined a chain duality functor because there can be uses for the weaker notion, for example, see the thesis of Christopher Palmer \cite{P15}).
+This is equivalent to the definition in Andrew Ranicki's book \cite[ Definition 1.1]{bluebook}.
+Notice that a chain duality functor does not necessarily give a chain duality, because of the extra condition that $e_C$ is a chain homotopy equivalence.
+We separately defined a chain duality functor because there can be uses for the weaker notion, for example, see the thesis of Christopher Palmer \cite{P15}.